fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl09.rst

      // Set the global so the code gen can use this.

-This relatively small set of changes get us to the point that we can compile our piece of Kaleidoscope language down to an executable program via this command line:
+This relatively small set of changes getValue us to the point that we can compile our piece of Kaleidoscope language down to an executable program via this command line: